 Figure 27-17 Specifying Any Interface

-When you translate the real address to a mapped address, the mapped address you choose determines how to configure routing, if necessary, for the mapped address.
+When you translate the real address to a mapped address, you can use the following mapped addresses:

 See additional guidelines about mapped IP addresses in Chapter 28 "Configuring Network Object NAT," and Chapter 29 "Configuring Twice NAT."

 You might need to configure the adaptive security appliance to modify DNS replies by replacing the address in the reply with an address that matches the NAT configuration.
 You can configure DNS modification when you configure each translation.